Conquer your student debt. Refinance now.

 It is no secret that getting a college education in America can be a costly investment.
 Scholarships and grants (free money) are a great way to make a dent in your tuition, but they don’t always cover all the expenses involved.
 Student loans are an option that many turn to as a way to invest in their future if they don’t have enough cash on hand today.

 Lenders will want some assurance that you will pay back your loan, and that is when a cosigner can come in handy.
 In 2015, more than 88% of all private loans (both undergraduate and graduate students) had a cosigner, according to a report from MeasureOne.
 However, having a cosigner isn’t always the best option for borrowers, or maybe it isn’t an option at all.
 The cosigner, whether it is a parent, another family member or trusted friend, will also be on the hook for your loan and might not be able to take on that financial risk.

 How to Borrow Without a Student Loan Cosigner

 Before turning to private lending, prospective students should exhaust federal financial options.
 But sometimes they just don’t provide enough money to complete your education.
 Private loans can help fill that gap.
 The Consumer Financial Protection Bureau reports that about 90% of new private loans require a cosigner, so this can be a much more difficult avenue to find financing.
-Be sure to find out right away if a cosigner is required before investing too much time in a lender.
+Be sure to find out right away if a cosigner is an eligibility requirement before investing too much time in a lender.

 Interest rates and loan terms offered by private student loan lenders may not be as favorable as those offered by the government unless you have a good credit score and meet the lender’s credit requirements.
 While the current interest rate for undergrads is 5.05% and 6.6% for graduate and professional degree-seeking students, private loan interest rates can range from 4 to 12%.
 It is always a good idea to search for reviews on any lender before making a decision.